pfirpfel/image-viewer/README.md

 #### On Change Event
 On every change on the solution (while in editSolution mode), the onSolutionChange event gets called.
+The solution object given to the event is the output of exportSolution().

 ```javascript
 myImageViewer.onSolutionChange = function(solution){